TrisBits/mod-junk-to-gold-plus/README.md

 # Junk to Gold

-This module will automatically sell gray items when the player loots them
+This module will automatically sell gray items when the player loots them.

+Exceptions (items that will not be auto-sold):

+- Quest items (including items that start a quest).
+- Gray armor and weapons that are usable upgrades for the player's currently equipped gear.
+- Gray items currently needed for an active quest objective.

 ## Configuration